A shrub to 3 metres high and 2 metres wide.

-It grows naturally to 3 m high and 2 m wide at altitudes from above 2000 m down to around 900 m.
+It is found at altitudes from above 2000 m down to around 900 m.
 It is found commonly in and around sphagnum bogs and swamps and along watercourses in Queensland, New South Wales and Victoria, mainly on the coast and tablelands, often on granite or peat.

-The leaves are narrow and sharply pointed, to abut 3 cm in length and less than 3 mm wide.
-The under-surface usually has scattered oil glands and silky hairs Younger leaves are entirely covered on both sides with dense silky hairs
+Callistemon spp. have simple and alternate to spiral leaves.
+In this species, the leaves are narrow and sharply pointed, to abut 3 cm in length and less than 0.3 cm wide.
+The under-surface usually has scattered oil glands and silky hairs.
+Younger leaves are entirely covered on both sides with dense silky hairs.

 Will grow well in gardens even with less moisture than its natural habitat and is an excellent species for cultivation in cold climates.

-The plant responds to annual fertilising after flowering and may be pruned severely if necessary.
-Prune 2/3rds off spent flower to encourage prolific growth and reduce woody stems.
+The plant responds to annual fertilising after flowering and may be pruned severely if necessary, to encourage denser bushes with more inflorescences the following year.

 Propagation is easy from both seed and cuttings.

-pityoides – from Greek pitys, pine and oides, like; referring to the pine-like leaves.
+pityoides – from Ancient Greek pitys (Πίτυς) meaning “pine” and oides, “like” or “resembling”; referring to the pine-like leaves.